-Roger’s career path started in medicine, then veered to chemistry, and then to publicity, but it was gardening that finally stole his heart.
-He discovered Erysimum ‘Jenny Brook’ growing as a seedling at the edge of a gravel path at his home in Wales.
+Roger Handley started his career in medicine, then veered to chemistry and publicity.
+However, it was gardening that finally stole his heart.
+He discovered Erysimum ‘Jenny Brook’ growing as a seedling on a gravel path at his home in Wales.
 It flowered amazingly, and subsequent cuttings grew much more vigorously than the original plant.
 It is named after his granddaughter.

 Erysimum ‘Jenny Brook’ features striking, multi-colored flowers in shades of purple, mauve and peach.
 It was voted one of the top 12 perennials in the Trial Gardens at the University of Georgia (USA) and won a Classic City Award, which is given to plants with the highest performance for the longest period of time in the challenging environment of Athens, Ga.